PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging

 \subsection{Model Architecture}

 The model is composed of three parts: the vision encoder, a pre-trained LLM for processing multimodal inputs and generating answers, and a single linear layer for projecting embeddings from visual encoding space to LLM space, as shown in Fig.1.
-A ViT type of visual backbone, EVA\cite{18} is used to encode image tokens into visual embeddings, where the model weights are frozen during the entire fine-tuning processes.
-We adopt the technique proposed in the work, MiniGPT-v2\cite{14} that groups four consecutive tokens into one single visual embedding to effectively reduce resource consumption, by concatenating on the embedding dimension.
+A ViT type of visual backbone, EVA \cite{18} is used to encode image tokens into visual embeddings, where the model weights are frozen during the entire fine-tuning processes.
+We group four consecutive tokens into one single visual embedding to effectively reduce resource consumption, by concatenating on the embedding dimension.
 The grouped visual tokens are then fed into the projection layer and output embeddings (of length 4096) in the LLM space.
 A multimodal prompt template is designed to include both visual and question information and passed to the pre-trained LLM, LLaMA2-chat(7B) \cite{11} as the decoder for generating answers.
-We adopt the low-rank adaptation (LoRA) technique \cite{22} in the LLM for efficient finetuning, where the other parts of the LLM are entirely frozen during the downstream finetuning.
-A beam search with width of 1.
+We adopt the low-rank adaptation (LoRA) technique \cite{22} in the LLM for efficient fine-tuning, where the other parts of the LLM are entirely frozen during the downstream fine-tuning.
+A beam search with a width of 1.